Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Introduction

 Modified gravity theories \cite{CANTATA:2021asi} provide a natural framework to address such cosmological tensions by altering both the background expansion history and the evolution of perturbations.
 Within this context, symmetric teleparallel gravity based on the non-metricity scalar $Q$, known as $f(Q)$ gravity \cite{BeltranJimenez:2017tkd, BeltranJimenez:2019tme}, has emerged as a theoretically well-motivated candidate, with interesting cosmological phenomenology \cite{Anagnostopoulos:2021ydo,Lazkoz:2019sjl,Lu:2019hra, Mandal:2020buf, Gadbail:2022jco, Khyllep:2021pcu,Hohmann:2021ast,Mandal:2021bpd,Capozziello:2022wgl, Solanki:2022ccf, Narawade:2022jeg,Capozziello:2022tvv, Shabani:2023xfn, capozziello2022comparing, Ferreira:2022jcd, Arora:2022mlo, Paliathanasis:2023nkb,DAgostino:2022tdk,De:2022jvo,BeltranJimenez:2022azb, De:2023xua,Koussour:2023rly, Boehmer:2023knj,Bhagat:2023ych,Gadbail:2023mvu, Shabani:2023nvm,Lohakare:2023ugg,Paliathanasis:2023pqp, Shi:2023kvu,Hu:2023ndc, Dimakis:2021gby,Anagnostopoulos:2022gej,Lymperis:2022oyo,Yang:2024tkw, DAmbrosio:2023asf,Guzman:2024cwa,Capozziello:2024jir, Basilakos:2025olm} (for a review see \cite{Heisenberg:2023lru}).
 Symmetric teleparallel gravity includes General Relativity as a specific limit and has the advantage of second-order field equations.
 Previous studies have demonstrated that $f(Q)$ models can effectively alleviate cosmological tensions \cite{Sakr:2024eee, Wang:2024eai, Boiza:2025xpn, Najera:2025htf, Kavya:2025vsj}.
 However, late-time extensions that increase $H_0$ typically reduce $\sigma_8$ simultaneously, thereby exacerbating the growth tension, as discussed in \cite{Heisenberg:2022gqk}.
 This feature suggests that a viable framework should be able to modify $\sigma_8$ and $H_0$ in a controlled and, ideally, partially independent manner.

 Working within the general framework of $f(Q)$ gravity, we focus on the modification class

 as previously considered in \cite{Barros:2020bgg, Frusciante:2021sio, Atayde:2021pgb, Kolhatkar:2025ubm}, where the parameter $M$ has units of $[L^{-1}]$.
 The inclusion of the $\sqrt{Q}$ correction introduces a new degree of freedom with a distinctive and, for our purposes, crucial property: for homogeneous and isotropic backgrounds, this term cancels out of the modified Friedmann equations, leaving the background expansion history unchanged and thus preserving constraints from background observables.
-In contrast, the $\sqrt{Q}$ term modifies the effective gravitational coupling $G_{\text{eff}}$ and therefore directly affects the growth of linear perturbations.
-This decoupling between background and perturbation dynamics is highly non-generic in modified gravity theories and makes the model particularly suitable as a successful theoretical laboratory to investigate late-time clustering tensions in large-scale structure data.
+Beyond FLRW background (such as perturbative or anisotropic configurations), this cancellation no longer holds.
+At the level of linear perturbations, the $\sqrt{Q}$ term modifies the effective gravitational coupling $G_{\mathrm{eff}}$, thereby affecting the growth of structures.
+As for higher orders, it changes the non-linear kernels, impacting higher-order statistics such as the bispectrum and the three-point correlation function.
+Therefore, this decoupling between background and linear perturbation dynamics is highly non-generic in modified gravity theories and makes the model particularly suitable as a successful theoretical laboratory to investigate late-time clustering tensions in large-scale structure data.
+This property allows for a more independent variation of $\sigma_8$ and $H_0$: while $H_0$ is mainly controlled by the background expansion through the $F(Q)$, $\sigma_8$ is affected through the $G_{\mathrm{eff}}$.
+This may accommodate higher $H_0$ values without the corresponding suppression of $\sigma_8$ usually encountered in related modified-gravity scenarios \cite{Heisenberg:2022gqk}.